 So late 2001, Feng was working in Los Angeles and I was in China.
-We met in Mexico City and embarked upon a trip through Central and South America.
+We met in Mexico City and embarked on a trip through Central and South America.
 We reached our goal, Rio de Janeiro, in February 2002 and began considering going “home” because we had no money left—except technically, we both didn’t have a home or a return ticket.
 I was still 18, so I was expected back at my parents’.
 I don’t know if Feng had a plan except “flying back to Canada, wherever.”

 I didn’t feel like going back to France so Feng and I bought a one-way ticket to Toronto together.
-I even made Feng a fake student ID to get a cheaper airfare—don’t judge, we were really broke.
+I even made Feng a fake student ID to get cheaper airfare—don’t judge, we were really broke.

 George Bush Intercontinental Airport in Houston, Texas, was my first glimpse of North America.
 After a long layover and another three-hour flight, we landed in Toronto.
 I spent my first night in Canada at the HI Toronto Hostel in the female dorm where a bunch of Korean women spent their time stripping down to their underwear and giggling—don’t ask me why, I don’t speak Korean—while I was meticulously layering my warmer clothes (a Peruvian jacket bought in the Andes, a leather jacket bought in Argentina) because I was freezing.
 Still, I was excited to be in Toronto.
 We had a burger and fries in a diner, we went to read magazines at Chapters, I had my first cup of Starbucks coffee and, after a few months in Latin America where neither of us spoke Spanish and Portuguese, I found it amazing that every transaction was smooth and efficient.